ValMobile/RealisticSurvival/README.md

 # Realistic-Survival
-*Looking for the download link? **[Click here](https://www.spigotmc.org/resources/realisticsurvival-1-17-dragons-baubles-temperature.93795/)***
+*Looking for the download link? **[Click here](https://www.spigotmc.org/resources/realistic-survival-1-17-temperature-thirst-baubles.93795/)***

 Realistic Survival is a plugin inspired by RLCraft that aims to increase the difficulty of normal vanilla Minecraft.

 The plugin is organized into several modules which can be configured at will:
-- Dragons
-- Sea Serpents
 - Baubles
 - Spartan Weaponry
 - No Tree Punching